Materials-Informatics-Class-Fall2015/MIC-AL7075-PARTICLES/_posts/2015-12-06-finalpost.markdown

 <!-- Start Writing Below in Markdown -->

 **Introduction and Background**

 Aluminum Alloy-T6 7075 (AA 7075) is an aluminum alloy whose composition is composed largely of 5.1-6.1% zinc, 2.1-2.9% magnesium, 1.2-2.0% copper and <0.5% Iron, Silicon, Manganese, Chromium, Zirconium and Titanium.
 During the material processing and hot rolling stages of the alloy, it is common for μm-sized particles to become ingrained in the material matrix.
 Rollett Et al. have stated that these particles contribute up to 2% of the total volume of the matrix.
 Deformation of the alloy can cause these particles to either crack or become fully detached from the matrix.
 When the alloy is eventually put under stress, these cracked particles and the areas where the particles have detached can cause the matrix itself to crack.
 A crack in the matrix combined with continued stress can cause a failure within the section of the alloy.
 ![An example of a cracked particle](/MIC-AL7075-PARTICLES/img/crackedParticle.png)

 **Motivation**

 The current fatigue life calibration has very conservative shear life predictions.
 We hope to correct this by examining damage in both shear and unaxial loadings for AA 7075 dependent upon the anisotropic distribution of the constituent particles.
 This project would be the first to use a multi-stage approach with a low cost informatics framework to aid high cycle fatigue life predictions.
 All later references to shear loading will be taken in the XY plane i.e. in the plane shown in all microstructure images.
 The uniaxial loading conditions will be taken along the rolling direction, as is common in literature.
+Both loads are at 0.002 strain amplitude.
 ![Shear Lives](/MIC-AL7075-PARTICLES/img/shear_lives.png)

 **Problem Statement/Objectives**